hanhuark/MEEG-54403/tutorial_i_regression/README.md

 |3|6|17|

 As you can see our predicted values are awful.
 This is okay because this is just a random guess.
 So now we will use these values to calculate our loss: MSE=63 <br><br>
 Now we can use this loss value to update our weights and biases using an **optimizer** and **backpropagation** (which will be explained elsewhere).
-The most basic optimizer is *gradient descent* and is shown below:
+The most basic optimizer is *gradient descent* and the corresponding equations for updating the trainable parameters are shown below:

 $$ W_x = W_x^* - \alpha \left( \frac{dLoss}{dW_x} \right) $$